nsrau/azure-docs.it-it/articles/notification-hubs/export-modify-registrations-bulk.md

         static Uri GetOutputDirectoryUrl(CloudBlobContainer container)
         {
-            //Set the expiry time and permissions for the container.
+            // Set the expiry time and permissions for the container.
-            //In this case no start time is specified, so the shared access signature becomes valid immediately.
+            // In this case no start time is specified, so the shared access signature becomes valid immediately.
             SharedAccessBlobPolicy sasConstraints = new SharedAccessBlobPolicy
             {
                 SharedAccessExpiryTime = DateTime.UtcNow.AddHours(4),
                 Permissions = SharedAccessBlobPermissions.Write | SharedAccessBlobPermissions.List | SharedAccessBlobPermissions.Read
             };

-            //Generate the shared access signature on the container, setting the constraints directly on the signature. string sasContainerToken = container.GetSharedAccessSignature(sasConstraints);
+            // Generate the shared access signature on the container, setting the constraints directly on the signature. string sasContainerToken = container.GetSharedAccessSignature(sasConstraints);

-            //Return the URI string for the container, including the SAS token. return new Uri(container.Uri + sasContainerToken);
+            // Return the URI string for the container, including the SAS token. return new Uri(container.Uri + sasContainerToken);
         }

         static Uri GetInputFileUrl(CloudBlobContainer container, string filePath)
         {
-            //Set the expiry time and permissions for the container.
+            // Set the expiry time and permissions for the container.
-            //In this case no start time is specified, so the shared access signature becomes valid immediately.
+            // In this case no start time is specified, so the shared access signature becomes valid immediately.
             SharedAccessBlobPolicy sasConstraints = new SharedAccessBlobPolicy
             {
                 SharedAccessExpiryTime = DateTime.UtcNow.AddHours(4),
                 Permissions = SharedAccessBlobPermissions.Read
             };

-            //Generate the shared access signature on the container, setting the constraints directly on the signature. string sasToken = container.GetBlockBlobReference(filePath).GetSharedAccessSignature(sasConstraints);
+            // Generate the shared access signature on the container, setting the constraints directly on the signature. string sasToken = container.GetBlockBlobReference(filePath).GetSharedAccessSignature(sasConstraints);

-            //Return the URI string for the container, including the SAS token. return new Uri(container.Uri + "/" + filePath + sasToken);
+            // Return the URI string for the container, including the SAS token. return new Uri(container.Uri + "/" + filePath + sasToken);
         }